How to Interview Your Ruby on Rails Developer

 Ruby on Rails Interview Questions

 Now it's time to plunge into the world of the Rails framework.
-A qualified Ruby on Rails developer should be familiar with the Model-View-Controller approach to building applications.
-This series of Ruby on Rails interview questions is divided into three groups.
-First, we ask some general questions related to the Ruby on Rails framework.
+A qualified developer should be familiar with the Model-View-Controller approach to building applications.
+The series of Ruby on Rails interview questions for experienced programmers is divided into three groups.
+First, we ask some general questions related to the Rails framework.
 Second, we want to see what the developer knows about routing, controllers, and views – the main parts of any business application.

-And finally, the ActiveRecord-related questions let us test how the Ruby on Rails developer understands the Model part of an application.
+And finally, the ActiveRecord-related questions let us test how the programmer understands the Model part of an application.
 In order to work efficiently, a developer should write as little configuration code as possible when making ActiveRecord models.
 We ask about the conventions used for implementing such logic as well.

 - What is ActiveJob?
 When should we use it?